-At the law offices of Palumbo & Renaud, my philosophy is to provide the highest quality representation to every client so that the best possible result will always be achieved.
+At The Law Offices of Anthony N. Palumbo, my philosophy is to provide the highest quality representation to every client so that the best possible result will always be achieved.
 I will explain the charges you face and any possible avenues of relief without obligation.

 What are Amphetamines?

 Amphetamines are drugs that have a stimulant effect on the central nervous system.
 There are several classes of amphetamines including methamphetamines which carry higher penalties than many prescription drug amphetamines like adderall, dexadrine, Benzedrine, and Ritalin.
 This page will focus on the prescription drug amphetamines.
 For more information about the charges and penalties for methamphetamines (i.e. crystal meth) visit my drug distribution page.

 Street names for all amphetamines include: bennies, black beauties, bumble bees, co-pilots, crank, cross tops, crystal meth, dexies, footballs, hearts, hot ice, ice, L.A. glass, meth, MDMA, pep pills, speed, uppers, lid poppers, or white crosses.